Invariant measures of Mass Migration Processes: Condensation

 The point is that, as we explain below in subsection \ref{subsec:cond-known}, condensation phenomena amount to convergence results concerning only stationary distributions, and not the details of the dynamics.
 So it is enough to verify convergence properties of the partition function and the average density of particles with respect to the involved probability measure to know whether condensation occurs in the stationary states.
 Then having a stationary state which produces condensation we can study different MMPs which lead to this stationary state: We give some examples at the end of this section, and others in Section \ref{s-examples}.

-We end this section checking if attractiveness and condensation could be compatible for MMPs.
-We answer no for particular cases, then state the definitive answer for the first set-up for condensation given in \cite{rcg}.
-We then turn to this question for the second set-up for condensation. \\
+We end this section checking whether attractiveness and condensation could be compatible for MMPs.
+We answer `no' for particular cases.
+We then turn to this question for the second set-up for condensation, where we show that the answer `yes' is possible. \\